Knitting Poetry, 1994 / In collaboration with Christiana Wustinger / Varied edition of 4 / Pulp painted abaca Dobbin Mill papers & flax weaving

-This is the third collaboration in a series called “Tapestry Lunchbox.”
-The gobelins were designed and executed by Christiane Wustinger, Austria; concept, paper art, book design and construction are by Robbin Ami Silverberg.
+The Gobelin weavings were designed and executed by Christiane Wustinger, Austria; book concept, paper art, design, and construction are by Robbin Ami Silverberg.

-Here, three “gobelin” tapestries depict vertical images of imagined calligraphic poems; each is held in a paper wrapper with the black and graphite pulp painted image of the hand gestures needed to accomplish the calligraphic writing…gestures that are missing from the interlacing of two sets of threads at right angles to each other – which is the craft of weaving.
+Three tapestries depict imaginary calligraphic poems in Knitting Poetry; each is held in a paper wrapper with the black and graphite pulp-painted image of the hand gestures needed to accomplish the writing, gestures that are missing from the interlacing of two sets of threads at right angles to each other, which is the craft of weaving.
 Text imagery is created in the textile; the act of writing is suggested by an image within the paper.